Contact our corporate or local offices directly.

 Because all footprints are always visible on the PCB, it can be difficult to know which components belong to which variant.
-Like the schematic editor, the PCB editor includes a Variants toolbar which can be used to switch between variants.
-However the only visible clue to tell if a particular component is fitted or not fitted in that variant, is if the component includes a 3D Body model – the body will appear/disappear to indicate whether the component is fitted or not fitted.
-This visual behavior is much more easily sen when the PCB is in 3D Layout Mode, as demonstrated in the animated image below.
+However, the only visible clue to tell if a particular component is fitted or not fitted in that variant is if the component includes a 3D Body model.
+The body will appear/disappear to indicate whether the component is fitted or not fitted.
+This visual behavior is more easily seen when the PCB is in 3D Layout Mode as demonstrated in the animated image below.

 There are different ways that these two footprints might be positioned, such as:

 Assembly variants affect all output documentation that include detail about the purchase or loading of components.
 This includes:

 If you are running a command from the schematic editor or PCB editor, such as a schematic printout or Gerber files generated directly from the PCB editor, the output will be generated based on the variant currently selected in the Projects panel.

 Main article: Preparing Multiple Outputs in an OutputJob

 There are two approaches to configuring an OutputJob file to support variants: